belgattitude/pjbserver-tools/README.md

 ## Introduction

 The `pjbserver-tools` package currently provides an easy installable php java bridge standalone server.

-The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development or unit testing.

 See the [soluble/japha](https://github.com/belgattitude/soluble-japha) project to get more info about php/java integration.

+*The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development, unit testing or small projects.*

 ## Features

-- PJB standalone server wrapper in PHP.
+- PHP Java bridge standalone server.
+- Simple and easy console to start/stop the server.
+- Libraries to programatically control the server.
 - Includes latest compiled [JavaBridge.jar](./resources/pjb621_standalone/JavaBridge.jar) file.

 ## Requirements